What process do you go through to learn a new word in your target language?

 You'll discover what's so great about spaced repetition software in general.
 And you'll also see inside my process for learning and remembering vocabulary with my flashcard app of choice.

-Ready to turbo charge your vocabulary learning?
-Let's get into it.
+Ready to turbocharge your vocabulary learning?
+Let's get into my verdict on the best flashcards app.

 While flashcard apps can be really useful, apps alone won't make you fluent in the language you're learning.